 Drinking and then driving is very dangerous.
 Alcohol in the bloodstream delays your reaction and impairs your perception, judgment and attentiveness.
 If you drive after drinking - even if you drink just a little - it will increase the risk of being involved in a serious or fatal accident, injuring or killing yourself, your passengers and others.
 In addition, if you are injured in the accident, alcohol may increase the severity of that injury.

 Please don't drink and drive.

-Drunken driving is one of the most frequent causes of accidents.
+quent causes of accidents.
 Since alcohol affects all people differently, you may have consumed too much alcohol to drive safely even if the level of alcohol in your blood is below the legal limit.
 The safest thing you can do is never drink and drive.
 However if you have no choice but to drive, stop drinking and sober up completely before getting behind the wheel.

-■ Drugs and driving
+Drugs and driving